 Whether you decide to go on private or group tours, you will enjoy your time in Coron for sure!
 It’s such a unique place and a must-add to your bucket list.
 The best time to visit Coron is from November to June which is the dry season.

-Hope you found my article helpful and now have an idea what tours to make in Coron!
+Hope you found my article helpful and now have an idea what Coron tours to take!